New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Name multiple beneficiaries

-Naming multiple beneficiaries ensures that other beneficiaries will receive your death benefit if one of them passes away before you.
+Naming multiple beneficiaries can help ensure that other beneficiaries will receive your death benefit if one of them passes away before you.
 How you want to split up your death benefit among beneficiaries is up to you.

 Name contingent beneficiaries